Siti Nugraha Mauludiah: Career

 Siti commenced her career at the foreign department in 1991 after being invited by her boyfriend.
 While she was interning at the protocol directorate, she became a substitute master of ceremony in a banquet hosted by foreign minister Ali Alatas due to the absence of any MCs.
 She was congratulated by Ali, although Ali slightly criticized her pronunciation of the word "republic".

 From August 1998 to November 2002, she served as program director for SMEs, gender issues dan social safety net issues at the APEC Secretariat in Singapore.
 According to her, during this period, she gained invaluable experience in navigating complex international debates, learning to find common ground and "win-win solutions" even when direct advocacy for her home country was not possible, an experience she credits with shaping her distinctive diplomatic approach.
 Subsequently, she returned to the foreign department, serving as deputy director for APEC from November 2002 to October 2005.
 Her international postings continued with a four-year stint at the embassy in Rome, where she was counselor for multilateral affairs from November 2005 to June 2008, representing Indonesia to the Food and Agriculture Organization, and later as counselor for economic affairs from July 2008 to December 2009.
-During her stint in Rome, she also became the chairwoman of the IFAD Evaluation Committee from 2007 to 2009.
+During her stint in Rome, she chaired of the IFAD Evaluation Committee from 2007 to 2009, becoming the first woman to held the office.

 Siti as the director of technical cooperation.

 Upon her return to Jakarta, she briefly served as deputy director for a few months in 2010.
 Around this time, she visited Kabul, Afghanistan, for a post-war conference, during which she faced threats of IEDs despite being in an armored car.
 Siti was then appointed as the acting director for technical cooperation on 30 May 2011 before assuming the post permanently on 3 March 2011.
 The relatively new directorate, which was just four years old at that time, was part of the-then emerging South–South cooperation, in which Indonesia acts as both a recipient and a provider of assistance to developing nations.
 Under her leadership, the directorate's work expanded from a few capacity building programs for developing countries to numerous internal capacity building programs to prepare Indonesians for the South–South cooperation, such as English language training for Indonesian experts.
 Other than the programs, the directorate was involved in compiling a national South–South cooperation database, approaching local governments, and developing public-private-partnership cooperation.
 To increase accountability and awareness to the general public, the directorate began publishing a bulletin in 2014.
 The directorate also approached institutions such as the World Bank, IMF, ADB, Gate Foundation, and other private institution to sought opportunities for triangular operation due to a lack of available funds.
 She served as director for an approximately six-year stint until July 2016.